DavidRC-Projects/Joint-Effort/README.md

 ### Modals

 Each modal opens with a smooth transition effect.
-Users can close the modal by either clicking the close button or clicking anywhere outside the modal area on the overlay.
+Users can close the modal by either clicking the close button or clicking anywhere outside the modal area.

 ### Hover effects
 The Close, Play Now, and High Scores buttons include CSS hover effects that change both the background and text color to provide visual feedback to users.